 The act of chattering itself isn’t bad for cats.
 They won’t harm themselves through teeth chattering.

-However, if your cat is chattering often, it might be time to investigate to see if your cat is suffering from a dental disease, especially if they are salivating when they chatter.
+However, if your cat is often chattering, it might be time to investigate to see if it is suffering from dental disease, especially if they are salivating when they chatter.

-Most veterinarians don’t list teeth chattering as a common symptom of dental issues, but they do mention tooth grinding.
-If you notice your cat is doing anything that’s unusual for them with their teeth then seek advice from your veterinarian.
+Most veterinarians don’t list teeth chattering as a common dental issue symptom, but they mention tooth grinding.
+If you notice your cat is doing anything unusual for them with their teeth, seek advice from your veterinarian.

 Periodontal disease and resorptive lesions are both common in cats.
-Periodontal issues relate to the tissue around your cat’s teeth, while tooth resorption is where the tooth itself is decaying, often starting at the root so it’s hard to notice immediately.
+Periodontal issues relate to the tissue around your cat’s teeth, while tooth resorption is where the tooth is decaying, often starting at the root.
+Hence, it’s hard to notice immediately.

-Signs to watch out for, according to the American Association of Feline Practitioners, include foul smelling breath, eating at only one side of the mouth or dropping food, pawing at the mouth, facial swelling or bleeding from the mouth, and discolored teeth.
+According to the American Association of Feline Practitioners, signs to watch out for include foul-smelling breath, eating at only one side of the mouth or dropping food, pawing at the mouth, facial swelling or bleeding from the mouth, and discolored teeth.

-If you’ve spotted any of these symptoms, then you might want to schedule a visit to your vet to see if there’s any problems.
-Many cats will continue to eat normally even with teeth problems, and it’s hard to tell if they’re in pain with a tooth issue.
+If you’ve spotted any of these symptoms, then you might want to schedule a visit to your vet to see if there are any problems.
+Many cats will continue to eat normally, even with tooth problems, and it’s hard to tell if they’re in pain with a tooth issue.
 They can be little troopers.
-So, keep a close eye for any changes in your cat’s behavior.
+So, keep a close eye on changes in your cat’s behavior.
 Your veterinarian should check your cat’s dental health during any routine check-ups.

 Why Does My Cat Chatter at Birds?

-Cats talking to birds might seem strange but there’s a theory that cat chatter is actually a way to mimic the sounds that small animals make.
-There was a study carried out in South America that showed a feral cat copying the sounds of tamarind monkeys, which are commonly prey for these cats in the Amazon.
+Cats talking to birds might seem strange, but there’s a theory that cat chatter is a way to mimic the sounds that small animals make.
+A study in South America showed a feral cat copying the sounds of tamarind monkeys, which are common prey for these cats in the Amazon.

-The idea is that the cats are chattering away to their prey in order to confuse them, making them an easier target.
-While no studies have been carried out on domestic cat behavior to replicate this test, it’s another possibility for why your cat’s vocalization as it watches the local wildlife in your garden.
+Cats chatter to their prey to confuse them, making them an easier target.
+While no studies have been carried out on domestic cat behavior to replicate this test, it’s another possibility why your cat vocalization as it watches the local wildlife in your garden.

-If your cat is sat at the window and their teeth are chattering away, it’s likely that it’s perfectly normal behavior.
-However, if they’re looking like they might be getting frustrated then it might be time to engage them in some play, helping them to burn off some of that energy and distracting them from those hunting instincts, or making them most of them depending on the toy you choose.
+If your cat is sitting at the window and their teeth are chattering away, it’s likely perfectly normal behavior.
+However, if they’re looking like they might be getting frustrated, then it might be time to engage them in some play, helping them to burn off some of that energy and distracting them from those hunting instincts or making the most of them, depending on the toy you choose.

-It’s more important to keep tabs on your cat’s behavior if they’re chattering more frequently, and doing it when they aren’t watching something that could be prey.
+It’s more important to keep tabs on your cat’s behavior if they’re chattering more frequently and to do it when they aren’t watching something that could be prey.

 Check for any other potential symptoms that could be a sign of diseased teeth, and book in to see your veterinarian if you’ve any concerns.
-If your cat has painful resorptive lesions hidden in the roots of their teeth, getting them sorted quickly can resolve a lot of problems for your cat and get them feeling happy and healthy again before you know it.
+If your cat has painful resorptive lesions hidden in the roots of their teeth, getting them sorted quickly can resolve many problems for them and get them feeling happy and healthy again before you know it.